Circumcision: Druze faith

-Circumcision is widely practiced by the Druze; Druze practice Druzism, an Abrahamic, monotheistic, syncretic, and ethnic religion.
-The procedure is practiced as a cultural tradition, and has no religious significance in the Druze faith.
-There is no special date for this act in the Druze faith: male Druze infants are usually circumcised shortly after birth, however some remain uncircumcised until the age of ten or older.
-Some Druses do not circumcise their male children and refuse to observe this "common Muslim practice".
+Circumcision is widely practiced by the Druze, who practice Druzism, an Abrahamic, monotheistic, syncretic, and ethnic religion.
+The procedure is a cultural tradition and has no religious significance in Druzism.
+There is no special date for it; male infants are usually circumcised shortly after birth, but some remain uncircumcised until age ten or older.
+Some Druze do not circumcise their male children and refuse to observe this "common Muslim practice".

 Samaritanism

 Like Judaism, the religion of Samaritanism requires ritual circumcision on the eighth day of life.

 Mandaeism

-Circumcision is forbidden in Mandaeism, and the sign of the Jews given to Abraham by God, circumcision, is considered abhorrent by the Mandaeans.
+Circumcision is forbidden in Mandaeism, and Mandaeans consider it abhorrent.
 According to Mandaean doctrine, a circumcised man cannot serve as a Mandaean priest.

 Yazidism

 Circumcision is not required in Yazidism, but is practised by some Yazidis due to regional customs.
-The ritual is usually performed soon after birth; it takes place on the knees of the kerîf (approximately "godfather"), with whom the child will have a life-long formal relationship.
+The ritual is usually performed soon after birth; it takes place on the knees of the kerîf (approximately "godfather"), with whom the child will have a lifelong formal relationship.